Klik hier om dit bericht in het Nederlands te lezen.

 ‘B-but it is!’ he defended himself anxiously.

-Roxanne consulted the computer on Thompson’s desk with a worried look to find information on methanol.
+Roxanne consulted the computer on Thompson’s desk with a worried look to find information about methanol.

 ‘Damn it, Thomas,’ she yelled in despair, ‘Ethanol is drinkable, methanol is poisonous!’